scrtlabs/marketplace/docs/source/introduction.rst

 network of peers.

-Fairness in the system is guaranteed mostly through economic incentives — good datasets will have more subscribers, which pay more to their data curators and are ranked higher in the system.
+Fairness in the system is guaranteed mostly through economic incentives — good datasets will have more subscribers, which pay more to their data providers and are ranked higher in the system.
 Data sources can have a ‘try before you buy’ option, which help attract new subscribers.
 If a data set is then shown to not be useful, most people would unsubscribe and the source would be further reduced in ranking.
-In addition, some provable offenses (e.g., a data curator going offline) can be penalized.
+In addition, some provable offenses (e.g., a data provider going offline) can be penalized.

 Below, we will walk you through an end-to-end example of how to use the data